-Program Description AEOA and Aitkin Workforce Center A work program through the government that can offer employment for Adults and a GED program.
-Alcohol and Drug Testing Adults ordered by the Court will have random drug and alcohol testing at no cost for instant testing.
+Program Description AEOA and Aitkin A work program through the government that can offer employment for Workforce Center Adults and a GED program.
+Alcohol and Drug Adults ordered by the Court will have random drug and alcohol testing at no Testing cost for instant testing.
 Confirmation testing is the responsibility of the client.
-Cognitive-Behavioral Programming Thinking for a Change (T4C) is a cognitive-behavioral curriculum designed to assist with changing the criminogenic thinking of offenders.
+Carey Guides Agents have been trained in the purpose and use of the guides and utilize this option to assist offenders toward motivated change.
+Cognitive-Behavioral Thinking for a Change (T4C) is a cognitive-behavioral curriculum designed to Programming assist with changing the criminogenic thinking of offenders.
 T4C is a cognitive-behavioral therapy (CBT) program that includes cognitive restructuring, social skills development, and the development of The curriculum is designed to be implemented with small groups of 10-12 high risk, higher medium risk offenders.
 Driving With Care Driving With Care is a 12-week Level II education program specifically for individuals convicted of repeat DWI offenses.
 The curriculum utilizes cognitive-behavioral approaches to help participants understand how problem behaviors are learned, gain insight into their impaired driving behavior and the negative consequences of chemical use.
 Program participants are able to develop strategies to prevent further problems of use, involvement in DWI behavior, and relapse prevention.
 Electronic Home Monitoring A house arrest program, which utilizes electronic equipment to monitor the offender while they serve a custodial sentence at home.
 Institutions The sheriff's office is responsible for the detention and incarceration of pre-trial and sentenced offenders, as well as for the operation of treatment programs in the jail.
 NERCC in the Arrowhead Region is being discussed as another option for Aitkin County offenders.
 MADD Panel A two-hour panel presentation regarding the impact on victims of drinking and driving.
-Psychological Services Monthly an on-site Doctor provides diagnostic assessments for adults referred by probation, the Court and/or social services.
+Diagnostic Assessment Monthly an on-site Doctor provides diagnostic assessments for adults referred by probation, the Court and/or social services.
 The cost is covered by Aitkin County Health and Human Services.
 Additional services are referred to the community.
 Sentence-to-Service The Aitkin County Sheriff administers the STS program.
 STS is a valuable opportunity for the offender to give back to the community.
-Sex Offender Programming Sex offenders are referred to neighboring counties for treatment.
-The sex Offender supervision maintains active attendance with each program and/or Communicates with agent from neighboring counties to ensure compliance and involvement in the therapy.
+Sex Offender Sex offenders are referred to neighboring counties for treatment.
+The sex Programming Offender supervision maintains active attendance with each program and/or Communicates with agent from neighboring counties to ensure compliance and involvement in the therapy.
+Victim Services General crime victims are referred to the Aitkin County Crime Victim Coordinator.
+We also refer victims of sexual assault to Support within Reach or Safe Harbor if specific sex trafficking concern arise.
+Victims of domestic assault are referred to H.O.P.E (previously known as A.A.D.A.)